brooklynrail/brooklynrail-platform/content/people/thomas-devaney.md

 first_name: Thomas
 last_name: Devaney
 pronouns: he/him
-short_bio: "Poet and documentary filmmaker **Thomas Devaney** was featured in Best American Poetry 2019 and his film _Bicentennial City_ was completed in 2020.
-The essay film is a portrait of struggle and stories from the 1976 Bicentennial in Philadelphia.
-Devaney is the author of _You Are the Battery_ (Black Square Editions 2019) and _Getting to Philadelphia_ (Hanging Loose 2019).
-Other books include the solo-opera _Calamity Jane_ and _The Picture that Remains_ in collaboration with the photographer Will Brown.
-He is a Pew Fellow in the Arts and the Engagement Manager for the Lindy Institute for Urban Strategy at Drexel University. "
+short_bio: "**Thomas Devaney** is the author of six books, including _Getting to Philadelphia_ (Hanging Loose Press, 2019), _You Are the Battery_ (Black Square Editions, 2019), and _The Picture that Remains,_ a collaboration with photographer Will Brown (The Print Center, 2014).
+He wrote and co-directed the film _Bicentennial City_ (2020), which is an exploration of the legacy of Philadelphia's 1976 Bicentennial celebration.
+Devaney is a Pew Fellow in the Arts and published in _Best American Poetry_ and the _Brooklyn Rail._ The lit hub Blue Stoop : A Home for Philly was named after his poem “The Blue Stoop.”
+  Devaney teaches creative writing at Haverford College and works at the Lindy Institute for Urban Innovation at Drexel University."
 portraits:
-  - media: 2021/05/thomas-devaney
+  - media: 2023/09/thomas-devaney
 website: https://www.thomasdevaney.net/
 ---